 Rommel Calderwood Project Coordinator, New Americans Collaboration

-Mr. Calderwood is the Project Coordinator for the New Americans Collaboration, which strives to increase the number of legal permanent residents nationwide who apply for and obtain U.S. Citizenship through naturalization.
+Mr. Calderwood is the Project Coordinator for the New Americans Campaign, which strives to increase the number of legal permanent residents nationwide who apply for and obtain U.S. Citizenship through naturalization.
 Mr. Calderwood first joined CLINIC in 2010 as the legal assistant with the National Pro Bono Project for Children where he focused on referrals for unaccompanied minors and matching them with pro bono attorneys.
 Prior to CLINIC, he worked for the U.S. Office of Refugee Resettlement where he researched federal resettlement programs pertaining to the Somali Bantu and Amerasians, and drafted federal policies concerning the safe repatriation of American citizens living abroad.
-In Chicago, Mr. Calderwood assisted with the family reunification process of unaccompanied minors at the International Children’s Center and interned with the National Immigrant Justice Center’s Adult Detention Project.
-He has experience teaching English as a Second Language to newly arrived immigrants at the Newcomer Community Service Center in Washington’s Dupont Circle and to high school students in rural Vietnam.
-Mr. Calderwood is a graduate of the University of Illinois with a concentration in political science, constitutional law, and international relations, and was a public policy fellow at Princeton University where he researched policy reforms concerning juveniles in detention centers.
+In Chicago, Mr. Calderwood assisted with the family reunification process of unaccompanied minors at the International Children’s Center and interned with the Adult Detention Project at the National Immigrant Justice Center.
+He was also a human rights intern at Amnesty International in Thailand and taught English as a Second Language to newly arrived immigrants at the Newcomer Community Service Center in Washington, DC and to high school students in Vietnam.
+Mr. Calderwood has a B.A. in political science from the University of Illinois and is currently pursuing a Master of Public Policy at the University of Maryland.

 Allison Posner Director